erojask7/anomaly_detection_in_process_mining/README.md

 # Anomaly Detection In Process Mining
-This is the repository for "Anomaly detection in business process event logs: an comparative study between neural networks-based and count-based approaches"
+This is the repository for "Anomaly detection in business process event logs: a comparative study between neural networks-based and count-based approaches"
 ## Folder estructures
 ```
 ├── anomaly_detection